nystudio107/craft-scripts/README.md

 `REMOTE_S3_BUCKET` is the name of the Amazon S3 bucket to backup to via the `sync_backups_to_s3.sh` script

+### Setting up SSH Keys

+Normally when you `ssh` into a remote server (as some of the `craft-scripts` do), you have to enter your password.
+Best practices from a security POV is to not allow for password-based logins, but instead use [SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).

+The day in, day out benefit of setting up SSH Keys is that you never have to enter your password again, so it allows for automated execution of the various `craft-scripts`.
+Use the excellent [How To Set Up SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) artice as a guide for setting up your SSH keys.

 ### Permissions and Git

 If you use `git`, a sample `.gitignore` file that you can modify & use for your Craft CMS projects is included in `craft-scripts` as `example.gitignore`.
 If you wish to use it, the file should be copied to your Craft CMS project root, and renamed `.gitignore`